systragroup/quetzal-network-editor-doc/docs/index.md

   - icon:
       src: /cloud-solid.svg
     title: Cloud storage and file manager
-    details: All your projects and scenarios available in on place.
-Parametrize your simulations and run then in parallel with the integrated run manager.
+    details: Access all your projects and scenarios available in on place.
+Parametrize your simulations and run thenm in parallel with the integrated run manager.
   - title: Network Editor & Microservices
     icon :
       src: /map-solid.svg
     details: Easily edit public transport routes and roads and benefit from a comprehensive suite of network tools.
   - icon :
-      src: /play-solid.svg
-    title: Launcher
-    details: Parametrize your simulations and run then in parallel with the integrated run manager.
-  - icon :
-      src: /image-solid.svg
+      src: /images-solid.svg
     title: Result Maps and Dashboards
     details: Create interactive result maps and illustrated reports.
   - icon :